-In order to get jobs, models must regularly go to casting calls, where designers, editors, or agents pick and choose which girls they want to hire.
+If you're at all familiar with the modeling industry, you probably know that models must regularly go to casting calls, where designers, editors, or agents pick and choose which girls they want to hire.
 At these castings, the models are expected to look their best but also to appear somewhat like blank canvases, making it easier for those responsible for casting to imagine the girls in a variety of looks.

 1. Simple Dressing

-At castings, models are asked to dress as simply as possible, since the people responsible for casting need to see what each model really looks like, without being distracted by loud or trendy clothes.
+At castings, models are asked to dress as simply as possible, since the people responsible for casting need to see what each model looks like, without being distracted by loud or trendy clothes.
 A basic model outfit usually means black or blue skinny jeans, a neutral tank or t-shirt, and a good pair of heels.

-So take a lesson from this: Sometimes the simplest outfits are the best, especially when you want your natural beauty to really shine.
+So take a lesson from this: Sometimes the simplest outfits are the best, especially when you want your natural beauty to shine.
 For instance, when meeting someone for the first time, a basic outfit can be the best choice because it allows your face and what you're saying to be the focus - in other words, your personality will not be competing for attention with loud prints or overwhelming colors.

 2. Bare Makeup

 Just as designers prefer models to come to castings in the most basic clothes, they also often want to see a bare face or effortless makeup on a girl.
 Basic makeup allows those in charge of casting to see a model's features, whereas bold or elaborate makeup can be distracting.

 Similarly, in your own day-to-day life, although there are times that call for a bright red lip or a dramatic smoky eye, a simple, clean face can be refreshing.
 Additionally, a natural makeup look is low-maintenance, meaning it will leave you worry-free, especially when you're ultra busy.